Hitachi-ID/bravura-safe_server/README.md

 ### Linux & macOS

-Bitwarden name in the following refers to scripts contained within the repositor and do not imply any use of their trademark.
+Bitwarden name in the following refers to scripts contained within the repository and do not imply any use of their trademark.

 ```
 curl -s -o bitwarden.sh \